 Coverage of emergency services by the MCO will be determined under the "prudent layperson" standard.
 That standard considers the symptoms (including severe pain) of the presenting enrollee.
+The MCO cannot limit what constitutes an Emergency Medical Condition on the basis of lists of diagnoses or symptoms.

 2 Qualified medical personnel must be accessible 24 hours each day, seven days a week, to provide direction to patients in need of urgent or emergency care.
 Such medical personnel include, but are not limited to, physicians, physicians on-call, licensed practical nurses, or registered nurses.

 The MCO may not deny payment for treatment obtained when an enrollee had an emergency medical or dental condition in which the absence of immediate medical attention would have placed the health of the individual, or in the case of a pregnant women, the woman or her unborn child, in serious jeopardy; resulted in serious impairment to bodily functions; or resulted in serious dysfunction of any bodily organ or part.
 The MCO may not deny payment for treatment when a representative of the MCO instructs the enrollee to seek emergency care.